Soojin-C/final-project-AIT/README.md

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

 1. as non-registered user, I can register a new account with the site
+2. as non-registered user, I can create a new note and list but cannot save
-2. as a user, I can log in to the site
+3. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+4. as a user, I can create a new task list
+5. as a user, I can create a new note
+6. as a user, I can create a new folder
+7. as a user, I can view all of the task lists I've created
+8. as a user, I can view all of the folders I've created
-4. as a user, I can view all of the grocery lists I've created in a single list
+9. as a user, I can view all of the notes lists I've created
-5. as a user, I can add items to an existing grocery list
+10. as a user, I can add items to a task list
-6. as a user, I can cross off items in an existing grocery list
+11. as a user, I can remove items off a task list
+12. as a user, I can edit a note
+13. as a user, I can delete a note
+14. as a user, I can custimize all the three: folders, notes, task lists

 ## Research Topics